How to Fix Error E11 on Electrolux EI30EW38TS (Wall Oven)

 • The door lock mechanism activates unexpectedly and won’t release

-Error E11 is most commonly caused by a faulty door latch assembly, a failed door lock motor, or a worn door switch that can no longer send a proper signal to the control board.
+Typically, error E11 arises from a faulty door latch assembly, a failed door lock motor, or a worn door switch that can no longer send a proper signal to the control board.

 Safety First